Master of Health Informatics Career and Salary

 Health Informatics Consultant Jobs

-A health informatics consultant (also called a health informatics management analyst) designs, maintains, and ensures ease of use when it comes to various medical records systems and other large sets of data that health care institutions must be able to easily and efficiently access.
-As implied by the name, these consultants often work temporarily as contractors for large IT-related projects.
-According to the BLS, the median salary of management analysts in 2019 was $85,260.
+A health informatics consultant (also called a health informatics management analyst) designs, maintains, and ensures the usability of various medical records systems and other large datasets that health care institutions must be able to access easily and efficiently.
+As implied by the name, these consultants often work on a temporary, contractor basis for large IT-related projects.
+According to the BLS, the median salary of management analysts in 2024 was $101,190.

 Health Services Manager Jobs